copenhas/funs/README.md

 * `'regexp'` - matches any `Regex` object
 * `'regex'` - regexp alias
 * `'callback'` - matches a function but with special meaning.
 Only one allowed at most and if available will automatically be passed the error your function throws.
 Argument parser errors will still throw normally just as `path.exists(true, callback);` would in node.
+* `'error'` - matches an object created with one of the builtin error constructors: ` Error, TypeError, ReferenceError, EvalError, RangeError, SyntaxError, URIError `
 * `'dom'` - should match any of the native DOM objects such as `HTMLDivElement` or `HTMLInputElement` (I think)
 * `'any'` - matches any type